babyanonymouse/Portfolio/README.md

-# Portfolio

-My Portfolio Website
+# Personal Portfolio Website

 ## Changes to be done

-1. FormSubmit Interaction
+1. initialize the photos and the subject in the portfolio section
+2. Make the "Read More" buton effective.